sinem-sasmazel/java_water_sales_automation/README.md

 # Java Water Sales Automation Software

 This project is developed using Java Swing for the desktop usage of small and medium sized enterprises.
-This program enables the corporations to sale their drinking water products.
+This program enables the corporations to sell their drinking water products.

 # Functionalities of the Software